Whitney Museum of American Art

 Backstory and Context

-Today, the Museum's collection has expanded to include over 21,000 pieces.
-The collection's works were created by over 3,000 artists in the U.S. Whitney's original and founding collection of approximately 600 pieces of American works is included in today's collection.
-The Whitney Museum of American Art offers lectures, readings, tours, workshops, and family programs to the public, and offers free digital access to selections from exhibitions, performances, audio guides, and more.
-The Museum continues it's original mission to be a platform for American artists to showcase their work.
+Today, the Whitney's collection has expanded to include over 21,000 pieces of twentieth and twenty-first century American art, with works by over 3,000 artists.
+Whitney's original and founding collection of approximately 600 pieces of American works is included in today's collection.
+The Whitney offers lectures, readings, tours, workshops, and family programs to the public, and offers free digital access to selections from exhibitions, performances, audio guides, and more.
+The Whitney Biennial – one of the museum's many programs – is the longest running-running survey of American Art, dating back to 1932.
+The Whitney also maintains the Frances Mulhall Achilles Library, which is a comprehensive research collection of materials relating to twentieth century modern and contemporary art.
+The Museum continues its original mission to be a platform for American artists to showcase their work.

 "Gertrude Vanderbilt Whitney Papers, 1851-1975, bulk, 1888-1942."
 Archives of American Art. http://www.aaa.si.edu/collections/gertrude-vanderbilt-whitney-papers-7107/.

 "History of the Whitney."
 Whitney Museum of American Art. http://whitney.org/About/History.